 As Troy walks through our vineyard and prunes the vines, he not only cuts off diseased branches that if left unattended will infect the entire vine, but he also chops off perfectly healthy branches.
-I am sure it is obvious why he chops off the diseased branches, but why cut off perfectly healthy ones?
+It is understandable why he chops off the diseased branches, but why cut off perfectly healthy ones?
 Too many branches growing on the vine does not allow for optimal sunlight to hit the budding grapes, thereby yielding a smaller harvest.
 What’s more, a plethora of branches does not allow the vine to harness its energy on making grapes.
 Instead, its energy is divided among all the healthy branches just to keep them alive.

 WHAT DOES THIS HAVE TO DO WITH THE INTERIOR LIFE OF OUR SOUL?

 We all have healthy and unhealthy branches that need pruning in order for our souls to be pure and produce abundant Godly fruit.
 A diseased branch might be an unhealthy relationship that clearly pulls you away from God rather than inspiring a Godly life.
 It could be an addiction of any sort – eating too much food, watching too much television, overusing social media, engaging in pornography, drinking an unhealthy amount of alcohol, etc. An unhealthy branch could also be a bad habit that is little by little taking away from the beauty of the life that God is longing to create in you and instead has created an unhealthy attachment to someone or something.
 What diseased branches need to be cut off in your life?